J-Etienne1/afters-invite/README.md

 npm run cypress:run   # headless
 ```

+Before running Cypress, start the production preview server.
+The test
+specs are written to visit the compiled site from `dist/` on port 5174,
-The Cypress specs expect a preview server on port 5174:
+not the Vite dev server on port 5173.

 ```bash
 npm run build
 npx vite preview --port 5174
 ```

+Then open Cypress in another terminal.
+This ensures Cypress tests the same
+built output that GitHub Pages will serve.

 Unlike the unit tests, the Cypress spec has the copy hard-coded (that is the
 point of an end-to-end test), so it **will** need updating when you change